benejohn/ProjectConfiguration/README.md

 1. "https://typeorm.io/" getting started and "Using ormconfig.json"
 2. install typeorm and database drive(postgres, mysql).
 Example: "yarn add typeorm pg"
 3. Create folder database in src and do index.ts with imports from typeorm { createConnection }

+> "typeorm": "ts-node-dev ./node_modules/typeorm/cli.js"

+added this in package.json at scripts to do migrations with js because we are in project with ts

+We use "yarn typeorm migration:create -n (name of table)" to do the file to do modifications in database.
+Up is the updagred and down to downgrade
+Example
+"yarn typeorm migration:create -n CreateAppointments"

+We use "yarn typeorm migration:run" to execute the migrations in database.